 HPV vaccination is cancer prevention… for college students too.
 Join the Center for Health Education & Wellness, Student Health Center, UT College of Nursing, Knox County Health Department, and UT Medical Center for an HPV awareness event.

 Someone You Love: The HPV Epidemic

-Wednesday, February 15, 2017 6pm – 8pm AMB 32
+Wednesday, February 21, 2018 6pm – 8pm AMB 32

 Someone You Love follows the lives of five women affected by HPV, the virus that is responsible for almost all cases of cervical cancer.
 The documentary discusses what HPV is and the impact it can have on health.